Intermediate Jacobians and Burnside invariants: Generalities

 such that \begin{itemize} \item we have a free action of $G$ on $X\setminus D$, and \item for all $\alpha$ and $g\in G$, either $g(D_\alpha)=D_{\alpha}$ or $g(D_\alpha)\cap D_\alpha=\emptyset$. \end{itemize}

 The class of the action on an $n$-dimensional $X$, in divisorial form, is defined as a sum of symbols

 a sum over representatives $H$ of conjugacy classes of abelian subgroups of $G$ and over strata $F$ of dimension $d$ with abelian stabilizer $H$.
-The symbols record the residual action on the function field of $F$ and a sequence $\beta=(b_1,\ldots, b_{n-d})$ of characters of $H$, which appear in the normal bundle to $F$.
-The expression takes values in a group
+The symbols record \begin{itemize} \item the residual action of a subgroup $Y\subseteq Z_G(H)/H$, the quotient of the centralizer of $H$ in $G$ by $H$, on the function field of $F$, and \item a sequence $\beta=(b_1,\ldots, b_{n-d})$ of characters of $H$, which appear in the normal bundle to $F$. \end{itemize} The expression takes values in a group

 defined by symbols as in \eqref{eqn:symb}, subject to explicit relations \cite[Section 4]{BnG}.
 This group has an intricate internal structure.
 In particular, it admits a direct sum decomposition based on the birational class of the MRC quotient of the stratum $F$, by \cite[Remark 3.5]{KT-struct}.
 In the following section, we develop this framework in dimension 3, additionally taking into account information about the $G$-action on the intermediate Jacobian of the threefold.